Forsrobin/bankid-cpp/README.md

 ## Overview

-This project provides both a BankID library that can be built as a static library or DLL, and a sample REST API server that demonstrates its usage.
-The library supports all BankID API endpoints including authentication, signing, payments, and phone-based operations.
+This project provides a comprehensive **BankID C++ library** that implements the complete BankID API for authentication, signing, and payment operations.
+The library is designed for easy integration into your own applications and includes a simple HTTP server example to demonstrate its usage.

+> [!NOTE]
+> **Focus**: The primary goal is to provide a robust, production-ready BankID library.
+The included server is just a demonstration example.

 ### Key Features

 - **Full BankID API Coverage**: Auth, Sign, Payment, Phone Auth, Phone Sign, Other Payment, Collect, and Cancel
 - **Modern C++**: Built with C++23 standards using `std::expected` for error handling
+- **Easy Integration**: Simple API designed for seamless integration into your applications
 - **Cross-Platform**: Windows DLL support with cross-platform compatibility
-- **REST API Server**: Ready-to-use server built with CrowCpp
-- **QR Code Generation**: Built-in QR code generator with caching
+- **QR Code Generation**: Built-in QR code generator with automatic caching
 - **Comprehensive Testing**: Google Test framework integration
 - **SSL/TLS Support**: OpenSSL integration for secure communication
+- **Example HTTP Server**: Demo server built with CrowCpp to showcase library usage

+> [!WARNING]
+> **Important**: To test the library or demo server, you will need a **BankID test account** and valid test certificates from BankID.

 ## Project Structure

 ```
-├── bankid/                     # Core BankID library
+├── bankid/                     # 🎯 Core BankID Library (Main Focus)
 │   ├── bankid.cpp             # Library implementation
 │   ├── includes/
 │   │   ├── bankid.h           # Main public API header